arantespp/arantespp.com/posts/zettelkasten/the-90-90-rule.md

 - "Be prepared: When you are 90% done with any large project (a house, a film, an event, an app), the rest of the myriad details will take a second 90% to complete."
 [Kevin Kelly.](https://kk.org/thetechnium/68-bits-of-unsolicited-advice/)

-- When you finished 90% of any project, the remaining 10% will take the same amount of time of the fist 90%.
+- When you finished 90% of any project, the remaining 10% will take the same amount of time as the first 90%.

-- It's always add more time to any software time estimation.
+- It always adds more time to any software time estimation.

 - This happens because:

-  - We don't account unexpected events.
+  - We don't account for unexpected events.
 We may think that the time is linear - the first 90% takes 90% of the time, then the final 10% will take 10% of the time - and because [Parkinson's Law](/zettelkasten/parkinsons-law), we project the whole time to the expected tasks.
 This leaves us with a little time to unexpected.

   - The first 90% may be the tasks that activate the [flow state](/zettelkasten/flow-state-psychology) and the last 10%, the boring tasks.